thisbenrogers/node-express-review/README.md

 - [ ] Write meaningful tests for both Login and Register endpoints that take into account any constraints of your DB (again, since we're using Postgres here watch out for those primary keys!)

 ## Adds Login and Register endpoints

-- [ ] Create a new branch called `feat/auth` and push it to your remote

 - [ ] In `auth/` create 3 files
 	- [ ] auth-helpers.js